girder/girder_worker/docs/facebook-example.rst

  * Create Romanesco tasks which consume and produce multiple inputs and outputs
  * Run Romanesco tasks as part of a multi-step workflow
- * Use Romanescos converter system to serialize it in a format JavaScript can read
+ * Use Romanesco's converter system to serialize it in a format JavaScript can read
  * Visualize the data using d3.js